alexmojaki/futurecoder/how_to_contribute.md

 Take a look at [the issues labeled "course material"](https://github.com/alexmojaki/futurecoder/issues?q=is%3Aissue+is%3Aopen+label%3A%22course+material%22).
 These include discussions that need opinions/ideas and small tweaks that need to be made to existing content.

-If you want to write fresh content, see [this issue](https://github.com/alexmojaki/futurecoder/issues/23) for the central discussion and additional guidance.
-This is a good place to dump rough ideas and snippets.
+If you want to write fresh content, see [this issue](https://github.com/alexmojaki/futurecoder/issues/92) for the central discussion.

+Before writing anything, it's a good idea to go through some of the course to get a feel for the style.
+Reading all the hints on a few exercises would also help.
+See the [developer mode instructions](https://github.com/alexmojaki/futurecoder#controls) to quickly move back and forth between steps.

+It can be helpful to read through existing textbooks and such to find inspiration for material.
+Make sure you have permission to copy their ideas (even if you rephrase it into different words) or that it's permissively licensed.
+If you're not sure, ask them.
+I don't want anyone to accuse us of plagiarism.

 If you want to contribute a solid bit of course with actual text, code, and exercises, open a new issue with a proposal draft just in markdown.
 Don't jump to implementing it in Python.

+If you have some partial ideas you'd like to talk about but don't feel ready to open an issue, [come chat on slack](https://join.slack.com/t/futurecoder/shared_invite/zt-irqxk6og-tS2RqTp679MQAlUCmmnAZw).

 ## How to implement course content in Python